HaiderABB/HaiderABB/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ReactJS
-- 🌱 I’m currently learning NodeJS
+- 🌱 I’m currently learning TypeScript

 👋 Hello!
 I'm Haider, a passionate Software Engineering student with a flair for front-end development, working on ReactJS in Front-end development and learning Backend development by